cdklabs/cdk-enterprise-iac/README.md

 - *Type:* string

-A prefix to prepend to the name of the IAM Policies and ManagedPolicies (Default: '').
+A prefix to prepend to the name of the IAM Policies and ConvertInlinePoliciesToManaged (Default: '').

 ---